History and Application of AI

 Artificial Intelligence (AI) in Healthcare:

-In the previous five to ten years, AI has become more beneficial to the healthcare business and is expected to have a big impact.
+Over the past five to ten years, Artificial Intelligence (AI) has proven increasingly beneficial to the healthcare industry and is anticipated to make a substantial impact.

 Artificial Intelligence (AI) in Gaming: